-The drive belt height must be checked every time a new belt is installed.
+The drive belt height must be checked every time a new belt is installed and as part of the pre-ride inspection.

 To adjust the drive belt height, proceed as follows:

 - 1. Remove tether cord cap from engine cut-off switch. - Remove drive belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 3.
 Loosen the clamping bolt.